Dimers and analytic torsion I: Background and overview

+where the colons recall the implicit multiplicative counterterm.
+More generally, if $F(\phi_{|U})$ is a test function as below \eqref{eq:mollcurrentcorr}, $z_1,\dots,z_n\notin\bar U$, we may define

-Another set of ``local operators" is given by {\em magnetic} correlators.
-These are disorder variables, ie they represent a modification of the state space rather than a modification of the state weights.
-Specifically, given marked points $z_1,\dots,z_{n}$ and weights $\alpha_1,\dots,\alpha_n$, one considers additively multivalued functions which increase by $\alpha_i$ when cycling clockwise around $z_i$; one requires $\sum_j\alpha_j=0$ so that the function is single-valued near infinity.
+\paragraph{Magnetic correlators.\\} Another set of ``local operators" is given by {\em magnetic} correlators.
+These are disorder variables, i.e. they represent a modification of the state space rather than a modification of the state weights.
+Specifically, given marked points $z_1,\dots,z_{n}$ and ``magnetic charges" $m_1,\dots,m_n$, one considers additively multivalued functions which increase by $2\pi m_j$ when cycling clockwise around $z_j$; one requires $\sum_jm_j=0$ so that the function is single-valued near infinity.
 This defines an affine state space with a single element of minimal (at least after normalisation) Dirichlet energy: